Top 15 Venture Capital Firms Investing in Logistics

 13. Colle Capital Partners

-Colle Capital is a New York-based venture fund that takes a data-focused and opportunistic approach to its investments.
-Since 2015, they have backed technology companies globally across a wide range of funding stages.
+Colle Capital is a New York-based global venture fund that takes a data-focused and opportunistic approach to its investments.
+They back technology companies across a wide range of stages and sectors, from FinTech and logistics to healthcare.

-- Industries of focus: Logistics, FinTech, Health Care, IoT, Cryptocurrency, Medical Device
+- Industries of focus: FinTech, Health Care, Logistics, Internet of Things, Cryptocurrency

 - Founded: 2015

-- Notable portfolio companies: BlaBlaCar, Maven Clinic, Hyperfine, Bread
+- Notable portfolio companies: BlaBlaCar, Maven Clinic, Bread (acquired by Alliance Data), Hyperfine

 - Number of investments: 77